databendlabs/databend-docs/docs/en/guides/56-security/fail-safe.md

 ### Implementing Fail-Safe

-Databend offers the `system$fuse_amend` table function to enable Fail-Safe recovery.
+Databend offers the [SYSTEM$FUSE_AMEND](/sql/sql-functions/table-functions/fuse-amend) table function to enable Fail-Safe recovery.
 This function lets you restore data from an S3-compatible storage bucket when bucket versioning is enabled.

 ### Usage Example

-Below is a step-by-step example of using the system$fuse_amend function to recover a table's data from S3:
+Below is a step-by-step example of using the [SYSTEM$FUSE_AMEND](/sql/sql-functions/table-functions/fuse-amend) function to recover a table's data from S3:

 1. Enable versioning for the bucket `databend-doc`.